 - Omega-3 fatty acids

-- Bone broth protein (contains type 2 collagen, glucosamine, chondroitin and hyaluronic acid to help aid in tissue repair)
+- bone broth (contains type 2 collagen, glucosamine, chondroitin and hyaluronic acid to help aid in tissue repair)

 - Bovine collagen (has type 1 and 3 collagen)

 - Antioxidant-boosting compounds, including resveratrol, green tea, medicinal mushrooms like cordyceps, and berry extracts, such as acai or goji.
 These have anti-aging effects and have numerous benefits beyond protecting joints/tendons.

 Achilles Tendon Pain Facts & Figures

 - As of the early 2000s, there are an estimated 232,000 Achilles injuries due to sports alone in the U.S. every year.
 It’s hard to estimate how many adults deal with mild to moderate achilles pain for other reasons (such as aging or normal exercising), but it’s considered very prevalent.
 Many with minor pain never see a doctor but rather rest the affected foot and take time off from activity.